Infoundr/infoundr-site/README.md

 1. User visits dashboard and chooses login method (II or NFID)
 2. User authenticates with chosen provider
 3. On success, user is redirected to dashboard

+### Mock Authentication (Local Development)
+1. User visits dashboard
+2. Mock authentication is automatically used
+3. User is immediately redirected to dashboard with mock data

 ### Bot Dashboard Access
 1. User interacts with bot in OpenChat